openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/system_arkts/suppression.rst

 Warning Suppression
 ====================

 "System |LANG|" has some features to boost performance.
-However, developers need to avoid these checks in some cases.
-Developers can enable or disable any single feature or a group of features.
+However, developers can enable or disable any single feature or a group of features if wanting to avoid checks in some cases.

 Developers can also disable checks for certain strings or parts of code by using ``ETSNOLINT``.
 Possible warning-suppressions are as follows: